Piotrunius/AutoClicker-AntiAFK/README.md

 The program requires **Python 3** to be installed.
 1.  **Install the required libraries:**
     It is recommended to create a virtual environment.
-Then, install the packages using `pip`:
+Then, install the packages using:
     ```bash
     pip install PyQt6 pynput pygetwindow
     ```